chirontt/jgit.pgm.native/README.md

 	mvnw exec:exec -Djgit.args="glog"
 	etc.

-To produce a native executable, execute the `package` task for specific platform profile (e.g. for Linux):
+To produce a native executable, execute the `package` task:

-	mvnw package -Pnative-linux

-or if building on a Windows machine:

-	mvnw package -Pnative-windows
+	mvnw package

 The `package` task would take a while to compile the application and link into an executable file.
 The resulting `jgit` executable file is: